 These stages can be very complicated 🐙 in some animals and simple 🐏 for others.

-I believe that teaching children this cycle from early on is key to understanding concepts like evolution, classification, life and death, and medicine.
+Learning about this cycle is key to understanding concepts like evolution, classification, life and death, and medicine.

 Experiments for teaching life cycles in animals can be complicated and take a long time, unless you use an animal that has a short life cycle.
-Look at an orchid mantis (a prettier version of a praying mantis), a butterfly or another insect that you feel comfortable with.
-Ant houses are available all over the internet and can last years, creating a fun project your child can be invested in and could create a love for biology they didn’t know about before!
+You could look at an orchid mantis (a prettier version of a praying mantis), a butterfly or another insect that you feel comfortable with.
+Ant houses are available all over the internet and can last years, creating a fun interactive projecta and kickstarting a love of biology that you didn’t know you had in you.

-There are so many more science topics that I could emphasise.
-However starting with these four topics will get you and your child into the right space for a fun and eventful science experience at school.
+There are so many more science topics that we could go into.
+However starting with these four topics will get you into the right space for a fun and eventful science experience at school.